WILR96/WILR96.github.io/os-journal/week5.md

 ![aanotload](/os-journal/img/week5/aafsnotload.png)

- According to the AppArmor documentation, Debian systems require these two kernel parameters to enable full AppArmor support:
+ According to the AppArmor documentation [2], Debian systems require these two kernel parameters to enable full AppArmor support:

 ```bash
 apparmor=1 security=apparmor
 ```

 However, Raspberry Pi devices store their boot configuration differently from standard Debian installations.
 The usual location (/etc/default/grub) does not exist on ARM systems.
-After checking the Raspberry Pi documentation, I found that kernel parameters must be added to /boot/firmware/cmdline.txt
+After checking the Raspberry Pi documentation [3] , I found that kernel parameters must be added to /boot/firmware/cmdline.txt

 I opened the file using:
 ```bash